 When looking at Traeger, there’s the Junior Elite 20/Tailgater for around $500, and while it offers some value for your dollar, it’s not a very feature rich unit.
 To get something in the Traeger line that compares size-wise to the Silverbac you wold have to move up to the Elite 34 which rings in around $900.
 Mark did a good job comparing these two units in this video.

-With the smaller 300 sq/in smoker units you are really limited to about one Boston butt or maybe two racks of ribs.
+With the 300 sq/in small pellet smoker units you are really limited to about one Boston butt or maybe two racks of ribs.
 If you won’t be making a lot of food at once, these are great sizes.
 But if I’m bothering to burn pellets I always cook at least two butts or two whole chickens.
 So while I hesitate to say you are wasting your money, I will say that for $100 more the Silverbac allows much, much more food to be cooked at once.
 And who doesn’t want that?